 Why do I need a retainer?

-Retainer wear is simple, but important.
-A retainer holds the patient’s teeth in their new place.
-Our retention treatment is an important aspect of our treatment philosophy because Dr. Bailey wants to see beautiful smiles on his patients for all of their life.
+Retainer wear is simple, but crucial.
+A retainer holds the patient’s teeth in their new position.
+Our retention treatment is an important aspect of our treatment philosophy s Dr. Bailey wants to see beautiful smiles on his patients for a lifetime.
 We routinely take the extra time to deliver a permanent retainer on our patient’s lower teeth and an upper removable retainer to be worn every night while sleeping.
-Excellence in retention is as important as excellence during braces and should be considered when deciding upon an orthodontic care provider.
+Excellence in retention is as important as excellence during braces, and should not be overlooked when choosing an orthodontic care provider.
 Click here for more information regarding retainers.

 Is this going to hurt?